Includes import documentation and other requirements for both the U.S. exporter and foreign importer.

 Waste Electrical and Electronic Equipment (WEEE) Directive

-Romania’s initial obligation was to implement the Directive by February 14th, 2014; however, it did not comply, and, as a result, the EC started a preliminary procedure against Romania on March 31st, 2014 and applied significant fines until the WEEE Directive was finally implemented in 2015.
-The revised scope will apply starting on August 14th, 2018, with a phase-in period that has already begun.
-U.S. exporters seeking more information on the WEEE Directive should visit: http://ec.europa.eu/environment/waste/weee/index_en.htm
+Romania’s initial obligation was to implement the Directive by February 2014; however, it did not comply and, as a result, the EC started a preliminary procedure against Romania in March 2014 and applied significant fines until the WEEE Directive was finally implemented in 2015.
+The revised scope applied starting in August 2018, with a phase-in period that has already begun.
+Find more information on WEEE Directive.

 This Directive is designed to tackle the rapidly increasing waste stream of electrical and electronic equipment and complements EU measures on landfills and waste incineration.
 Increased recycling of electrical and electronic equipment, in accordance with the directive requirements, limits the total quantity of waste going to final disposal.
 This directive affects the following product categories: